ionic-enterprise/tutorials-and-demos-ng/demos/auth-playground/README.md

 The purpose of this application is to show the use of much of the `Vault` and `Device` APIs of Identity Vault as well as how Identity Vault and Auth Connect work together to provide a secure authentication solution.

+## Building Note

+This app is part of a mono-repo containing other demos but can also be [built on its own](../../README.md#build-a-stand-alone-project).

 ## Significant Architecture

 ### The Session Vault Service